Time up for summer? Finns push EU to scrap clock changes

 A study for the European Commission in 2014 found the overwhelming majority of member states were happy with the current arrangements.

-But in Helsinki, most northerly of the EU’s national capitals where there is less than six hours of daylight in late December, there is a problem.
-Pressed by a public petition that secured over 70,000 signatures, politicians say moving clocks forward and back by an hour in spring and autumn disrupts sleep and work and could cause long-term health problems.
+The problem is that in Helsinki, most northerly of the EU’s national capitals there is less than six hours of daylight in late December.
+So politicians have argued that moving clocks forward and back by an hour in March and October has disrupted sleep and work and could cause long-term health problems.

 The country’s EU ministerial committee discussed the matter on Friday and Transport Minister Anne Berner tweeted: ”The government has decided to propose abolition of daylight saving.